whatevery1says/workshops/markdown_and_github/README.md

 Markdown-mark logo by Dustin Curtis, [Creative Commons Zero v1.0 Universal](https://github.com/dcurtis/markdown-mark/blob/master/LICENSE).
 GitHub Octocat logo used as [permitted](https://github.com/logos) by GitHub.

-## Registration and Preparing for the Workshop
+## Registration

-Members of the WhatEver1Says Project team should install two pieces of software on their computer **before the workshop**, instructions for which are given below.
+Members of the WhatEver1Says Project team should install two pieces of software on their computer **before the workshop**, instructions for which are given in the **Preparing for the Workshop** section below.
 Clicking the "Star" button as discussed in step 2 under GitHub will register you for the workshop.

-Participants who are not members of the WhatEver1Says Project team are encouraged to register by the same procedure.
+Participants who are not members of the WhatEver1Says Project team are encouraged to register by the same procedure outlined in the **Preparing for the Workshop** section.
 If you do not wish to install anything on your computer or create GitHub account, you will not be able to join in the hands-on training, but you are welcome to sit in on the workshop.
 In this case, please register by emailing [contact@we1s.ucsb.edu](mailto:contact@we1s.ucsb.edu).

+## Preparing for the Workshop

+To get the most out of the workshop, please install Visual Studio Code and the GitHub Client software on your computer before the workshop.
+Installation instructions are given below.

 ### Visual Studio Code (AKA "VS Code")